Manchukuo: Education

 Manchukuo developed an efficient public education system.
 The government established many schools and technical colleges, 12,000 primary schools in Manchukuo, 200 middle schools, 140 normal schools (for preparing teachers), and 50 technical and professional schools.
 In total the system had 600,000 children and young pupils and 25,000 teachers.
 Local Chinese children and Japanese children usually attended different schools, and the ones who did attend the same school were segregated by ethnicity, with the Japanese students assigned to better-equipped classes.

-Confucius's teachings also played an important role in Manchukuo's public school education.
+The overall education policy in Manchukuo was promote its view of "nation-building for the Kingly Way, ethnic harmony, and the integration of Japanese and Manchus."
 In rural areas, students were trained to practice modern agricultural techniques to improve production.
 Education focused on practical work training for boys and domestic work for girls, all based on obedience to the "Kingly Way" and stressing loyalty to the Emperor.
 The regime used numerous festivals, sports events, and ceremonies to foster loyalty of citizens.
 Eventually, Japanese became the official language in addition to the Chinese taught in Manchukuo schools.

+Schools raised the Japanese flag as a daily ritual and had students bow in the direction of the Japanese emperor's palace and in the direction of the emperor of Manchukuo.
+History and geography curricula were confined to Manchukuo only.
+Censorship practices forbid the use of words like Zhongguo (China) or Zhonghua (Chinese) in schools.